seeniforu/Java-Automation-Framework/README.md

 * Switching Frames and Counting elements Takes so much time.
 * Safari Is not Tested.
 Don't know will work or not.
 * opera has some issues in headless mode and it is also not tested both UI, Headless, Proxy Execution.
 It needs different selenium version to updated in POM.
-* HtmlUnitDriver also has some issues.
-Execution is improper.
-Not working
-* phantomJs driver Pom needs to be updated with jar file.
-Not working.
+* phantomJs Not working.
-* Edge need to be updated with headless, incognito and Proxy.
+* Firefox proxy needs to be fixed.

 ## Feedback